Service Information

 - be sent to the Surgical Assessment Unit (SAU) for further tests.

-Colchester and Ipswich hospitals’ Emergency Departments and the urgent treatment centre at Colchester Hospital remain open to patients who need urgent and emergency help.
-If you have a health concern that’s not an emergency, but you’re thinking about coming to A&E call NHS 111 first.
+If you have a health concern that’s not an emergency, but you are thinking about coming to A&E, call NHS 111 first.